liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 The only sustainable competitive advantage is an organization’s ability to learn faster than the competition.

-* Blameless post-mortems
+* Blameless postmortem
 * Controlled introduction of failures into production to create opportunities to practice.
 Injecting faults into the production environment (such as Chaos Monkey) is one way we can increase our resilience.
 * Game Day 演练日

 ### Chapter 20: Convert Local Discoveries into Global Improvements

-Propagation of expertise and knowledge to rapidly enable and accumulate organizational learing.
+Propagation of expertise and knowledge to rapidly enable and accumulate organizational learning.

 * ChatOps Tools: Use persistent chat room tools, such as Hubot, Slack, and MS Team.
 Instead of Lync and Outlook which are not broadly persistable.
 * Create a single, shared source code repository for entire organizaiton.